This post may contain affiliate links. Please read our disclosure policy.

 How to Make Stuffed Baked Potatoes

 This recipe makes enough to fill 6 potatoes and maybe have a little leftover.
-Double it to make enough for sandwiches one day and stuffed baked potatoes another.
+Double it to make enough for sandwiches one day and stuffed potatoes another.

 Make the crack chicken filling: Add the raw chicken, ranch mix and cream cheese to a 4-5 quart slow cooker.
 Cook for 2-3 hours, then shred the chicken in the pot and stir in shredded cheddar and crumbled bacon.